skanade/simplewiki/README.md

 Here are steps to get this running on your machine:

-1. First, download & install Ruby 2.x (developed with Ruby 1.9.3 originally and runs successfully with Ruby 2.3.3)
+1. First, download & install Ruby 2.x (developed with Ruby 1.9.3 originally and runs successfully with Ruby 2.3.3, 2.6.5)

-2. Then install the 2 gems: sinatra & redcloth
+2. Then install the bundler gem
-  * gem install sinatra
+  * gem install bundler

+3. Run bundle install to install gems in Gemfile
+  * bundle install

+3b.
+Install RedCloth gem (optional)
   * gem install RedCloth (optional - you can also run without RedCloth, with a limited subset of markdown)

-3. Startup the sinatra instance with:
+4. Startup the sinatra instance with:

 <pre>
   ruby main.rb